 However, just simply because the brand new camera’s battery efficiency may not be without drawbacks, the same could be true of this weight saving.
 Nikon has chosen not to include any image sensor-cleaning capacity in the D3400, as it believes novice users won’t modification lenses as frequently as photographers who very own more glass.
 While there could be some truth to this, it could also end up being argued that photographers new to SLRs might not be as confident with manual sensor cleaning and will sorely miss automatic dust removal.

 Image quality has been a strong stage of Nikon’s entry-level DSLRs since the D3200 upped the ante with its 24MP sensor.
 The D3400 follows fit with convincing dynamic range backed up by accurate matrix metering.
-Colour reproduction is radiant yet faithful, and in everyday capturing, detail is well-resolved.
+Colour reproduction is radiant yet faithful, and in every day capturing, the detail is well-resolved.

 Shooting our resolution test chart revealed a visible drop in outright clarity at lower sensitivities when compared to the D3300 and D5500, although items level out above ISO 1,600.
 In fairness to the Nikon D3400, it still resolves details well, just not to the exceptional standard of its predecessor.